hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 - **BWA-backtrack:** designed for Illumina sequence reads up to 100bp (3-step)

-- **BWA-SW:** longer sequences ranged from 70bp to 1Mbp, long-read support and split alignment
+- **BWA-SW:** designed for longer sequences ranging from 70bp to 1Mbp, long-read support and split alignment

-- **BWA-MEM:** share similar features to BWA-SW, but BWA-MEM is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+- **BWA-MEM:** shares similar features to BWA-SW, but BWA-MEM is the latest, and is generally recommended for high-quality queries as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.

 ### Aligning reads with BWA-MEM